SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Experimental Setup

 \textit{Enrollment‑Stage Adversarial Examples}.
-We reimplement FIBA~\cite{chen2024rethinkingvulnerabilitiesfacerecognition} as our main comparable.
-We use its sixth pattern mask $\mathbf{M}$, optimizing the pattern on benign face feature extractors different from the ones used in Sec.~\ref{sec:results}.
-As an \acl{ae}, the attack is tested on benign models.
+This paper uses FIBA's sixth pattern mask $\mathbf{M}$ as comparable~\cite{chen2024rethinkingvulnerabilitiesfacerecognition}.
+The FIBA pattern is optimized on benign extractors different from the ones used in Sec.~\ref{sec:results}.
+As an \acl{ae}, the attack is tested on the benign models.